Vitamin C should be an elemental part of our diet.

 4. Strengthens the immune system

-On way to prevent colds in the first place is to get enough vitamin C in our diets to strengthen our immune system.
+One method of preventing colds in the first place is to get enough vitamin C in our diets to strengthen our immune system.

 Vitamin C does it three ways:

-- It helps our body increase white blood cell production that in turn helps fight infection.
+- It helps our body increase white blood cell production that, in turn, helps fight infection.

 - Improves white blood cell function by protecting them from free radicals.

 - Strengthens barriers on our skin by improving its defense system.

 Just in case you get colds, consuming vitamin C will only help our body combat this condition.

 Take note that it isn’t a cure for colds, but it helps indirectly by improving our body’s defense mechanism to fight infection.

 5. Essential for our brain’s health